Hermes-3: Multi-component plasma simulations with BOUT++: Numerical methods

 The intended application of Hermes-3 is to magnetically confined fusion plasmas, in which flows are typically subsonic.
 Nevertheless the code must be robust to transients, and transitions to supersonic flow can occur in tokamak plasmas~\cite{ghendrih2011}.
 Figure~\ref{fig:sod-shock} shows the results of the standard 1D Sod shock tube test case~\cite{sod1978}.

-In general good agreement between exact and numerical solution is found.
-There are however unphysical overshoot oscillations, and in the expanded view shown inset in figure~\ref{fig:sod-shock} it can be seen that the numerical shock location lags the exact solution, so that the $l^2$ error norm does not converge to zero.
+In the expanded view shown inset in the left figure~\ref{fig:sod-shock} it can be seen that the numerical shock location lags the exact solution, so that the $l^2$ error norm does not converge to zero.
 The result is insensitive to time integration method, being observed with both the default CVODE time integrator and the RK3-SSP method implemented in BOUT++.
+This is due to the choice of pressure as an evolving quantity in equation~\ref{eq:fluid-equations}, and so pressure fluxes are calculated at cell edges.

+Hermes-3 is structured in a modular way that allows equations to be changed in the input file.
+If rather than evolving pressure we choose to evolve energy density $\mathcal{E} = \frac{3}{2}p + \frac{1}{2}mnv_{||}^2$, then the result is shown on the right of figure~\ref{fig:sod-shock}.
+Solving the fluid equations in this conservative form recovers the correct shock front location (shown inset in figure~\ref{fig:sod-shock} right).
+Further variations on this 1D shock tube problem~\cite{toro09} are included in the Hermes-3 test suite.

-This is likely a consequence of Hermes-3 solving the fluid equations in a non-conservative form: pressure is solved for rather than total energy, and reconstruction of cell edges is in terms of primitive variables.
-We conclude that the methods currently implemented are suitable and $2^{nd}$-order accurate for smooth solutions (figure~\ref{fig:fluid-norm}), and remain robust but lose accuracy around shocks (figure~\ref{fig:sod-shock}).
-This is sufficient for present applications.
-The modular nature of Hermes-3 allows multiple fluid formulations to be implemented and inter-operate, if a method more suited to shock capturing is required.
+We conclude that the methods currently implemented are $2^{nd}$-order accurate for smooth solutions (figure~\ref{fig:fluid-norm}), and remain robust around shocks, contact discontinuities and expansion waves (figure~\ref{fig:sod-shock}).
+The modular nature of Hermes-3 allows multiple fluid formulations to be implemented and inter-operate to suit different applications.